Dynamics on Bungee set, Escaping set and Filled Julia set of Composite Transcendental Entire Functions: introduction

 Osborne and Sixsmith formally defined the notion of Bungee set of a transcendental entire function \cite{osb2}.
 They proved the following theorem which gives a connection between a Fatou component and the Bungee set: \begin{theorem} \cite{osb2} Let $f$ be a transcendental entire funtion such that $U\cap BU(f)\not=\emptyset$, where $U\subset F(f)$.
 Then \begin{enumerate} \item [(a)] $U\subset BU(f)$ and U is a wandering domain of $f$; \item [(b)] $J(f)=\partial BU(f)$. \end{enumerate} \end{theorem}

 One of our principal aim is to discuss some of the basic properties satisfied by $BU(f),$ where $f$ is transcendental entire.
 After studying the properties of $BU(f)$, it is natural to look for the relation between Bungee set of the composition of transcendental entire functions with the Bungee set of individual transcendental entire function.
 Moreover, these kind of relations are also important if one wants to talk about the Bungee set of a finitely generated semigroup of transcendental entire functions.
 (It is to be mentioned that Hinkkanen and Martin \cite{martin} did the seminal work for semigroups of rational functions where they extended the dynamics of a rational function of one complex variable to an arbitrary semigroup of rational functions.
 The second author got motivated from \cite{martin} and did some work on semigroups of transcendental entire functions, see \cite{ {dinesh1}, {dinesh3}, {dinesh4}}).
 Recall that, two entire functions $f$ and $g$ are called permutable (commuting) if $f\circ g=g\circ f$.
 We have provided a class of permutable entire functions for which Bungee sets are equal.
 Moreover, we have given a class of permutable entire functions for which the escaping set of the composite entire function equals the union of the escaping sets of the two functions.
-In addition, we have established important relations between the Bungee set, Escaping set and Filled Julia set of composite entire functions with those of the individual functions.
-For two permutable entire functions $f$ and $g$, it is known that $I(f)\cap I (g)\not=\emptyset$ \cite{singh2}.
-We were motivated to ask the followings: \\ $(a)$ Given two permutable entire functions $f$ and $g$, what can be said about the intersection of their Bungee set and Filled Julia set? \\ $(b)$ Given two entire functions $f$ and $g$, what can be said about the intersection of their Bungee set, Escaping set and Filled Julia set? \\ In the final section, we have provided answers to these questions.
+In addition, we provide an important relation between Bungee set of composite entire function with those of the individual functions.
 Throughout the paper, by an entire function we would mean transcendental entire, unless otherwise stated.